Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 So you might still get it, but I don't know.

-So let's just assume hypothetically for the sake of argument that the vaccines prevent severe cases, but nothing else.
+So let's just assume hypothetically, for the sake of argument, that the vaccines prevent severe cases, but nothing else.

-It's like what's odd to me is that it's really obvious that they're they're not like 100% effective, and if they are 100% effective, then they should be protecting the people who get vaccinated.
+It's like what's odd to me is that it's really obvious that they're not like 100% effective.

-So, like, why is it that the Democrats are insisting so hard on the vaccinations if it doesn't really matter whether or not you get vaccinated, I guess is my point.
+So why is it that the Democrats are insisting so hard on the vaccinations if it doesn't really matter whether or not you get vaccinated, I guess is my point because I think it has nothing to do with flattening the curve anymore.

-It has everything to do with saying we're in control, you're gonna do what we tell you to do.
+It has everything to do with saying we're in control.

 And this is just a power play.

-It was very obvious after like maybe month two of the pandemic when – At first, I don't know about you, but I was I was pretty concerned.
+When at first, I don't know about you, but I was pretty concerned.

 I was scared to death of it.